| | | | | | |

 Methi paratha in a stack.

 Over the years I’ve come to be completely enamored with Indian breads.
 I probably make some variety of Indian bread at least once daily — so you could call me somewhat of an expert.
-There’s nothing better than the aroma of fresh bread wafting through the house, after all, and these methi paratha smell heavenly!
+There’s nothing better than the aroma of fresh bread wafting through the house, after all, and these methi parathas smell heavenly!

 Why should you make this recipe?
 Well, methi paratha isn’t a flatbread you can buy from the supermarket or restaurant.
 This is good, old-fashioned homely bread traditionally served for breakfast along with pickles or curd.
 Countless people also like to pack methi parathas for lunchbox (to take on picnics, as school dinner, or to work).